-I spent a lot of the day in the backyard picking weeds.
+I spent a lot of the day picking weeds.
 Nothing beats having enough free time to sit in the warm sun picking weeds.
 Even better, I’m heeding chapter 64’s, Deal with a thing while it is still nothing; Keep a thing in order before disorder sets in.
 Occasionally, our ducks come to where I’m weeding, chattering away and foraging for a tasty morsel before moving on.
 It got me wondering…

 A duck’s quacking chatter is its vocal expression of emotion.
 Having been around them for years, I can pick out their moods: excited, content, curious, afraid, hungry, feeling kinship.
 They are Indian Runners, an extremely social breed.